sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 Finally, when processing a diagram, the backend would fetch the diagram and its associated instructions, execute them in the specified order, and return the results.

-Here's an example of processing a diagram:
+This is an example of processing a diagram:

 ```mermaid
 sequenceDiagram